 10. The Flooded World, the Wrecked Ship, and the Cave of Tides

 - You cannot do much in the Flooded World when you first get there.
-Head to the Wrecked Ship in the NW.
+Head to the Wrecked Ship in the NE.

 - In the Wrecked Ship, the two Chests are in plain sight but technically missable.
 Collect these and then use an antidote on the girl in bed.
 Get Aria on your team.

-- Go to the Temple of Water to the SW and get the Water Shard.
+- Go to the Temple of Water to the SE and get the Water Shard.
 No items here.

 - Go to the Cave of Tides nearby.
 No chests here either (kinda weird huh).
 Defeat Kraken at the end and all the ocean water will go back to normal.
 The Wrecked Ship will disappear, so hopefully you got those two chests.
 You will also unlock new jobs.